Please read this page very carefully and in its entirety. It summarizes the general policies that apply to all courses I teach.

 I try to be as explicit as possible about all my expectations, but sometimes I fall short in that effort.
 So whenever you are unclear about the requirements for a given grade item or about any of the policies for a course, it is your responsibility to contact the course staff and ask for clarification.

-(It’s amusing to note that some students interpret this clause as the instructor shirking his responsibility.
+(It’s somewhat perplexing to note that some students interpret this clause as the instructor shirking his responsibility.
 If you’re one of those students, you may want to try to grow up: After all, it’s because of you and your esteemed predecessors that this clause exists.
 I would much prefer a world in which it wasn’t necessary to have it.)